 Another common cause of white specks in dogs’ stools are roundworms.
 These parasites feed off your dog’s intestines and insides and can cause considerable pain and discomfort.
 The white in their stool is likely to be the worms or eggs, but you must treat the issue promptly, as hundreds, if not thousands of eggs can hatch each day inside your dog.

-The Veterinary Journal was quick to detail the problem and offer a number of steps owners can take to care for dogs suffering with a roundworm infestation.
+The Veterinary Journal was quick to detail the problem and offer a number of steps owners can take to care for dogs suffering from a roundworm infestation.
 Treatment from your vet is the first port of call, but then try to keep interaction with any household pets or other dogs to a minimum to prevent the infection spreading.
 Wash their bedding and disinfect their area, plus keep them away from densely canine populated areas, such as kennels and dog training classes.

 The Fecal Conclusion

 White in your dog’s stool should never be ignored.
 It is often a sign of a serious underlying condition, like an infestation of tapeworms or roundworms.
 These can be treated with de-worming medication from the vet, plus proactive cleaning and monitoring steps by owners.
 Problems with your dog’s stool could also be a sign of a lack of key nutrients.
 Feeding your dog a balanced diet of raw, lean meats, fresh fruit and vegetables, and avoiding starchy foods, may relieve any stool inconsistencies and peculiarities.
+Health issues cause a lot of bodily changes and a change in stool color can indicate a health concern that should be checked out sooner, rather than later.